harleymanlarry1/adsclient/README.md

 You can use the Twincat Remote Manager for example.
 On a CX9001 device you can connect with cerhost.exe and add a route with
 \Hard Disk\System\TcAmsRemoteMgr.exe
 There is also an experimental function AdsClient.AddRoute() for doing this.
+(You may not to reboot after this!)

 *If the library is not working, an incorrect/missing route may be the problem!.*